Mosaic has two film and theatre groups that each meet monthly:

 Keeping up with the Steins, The Debt, Max, The Counterfeiters, The Infidel, Sarah’s Key, Imaginary Witness, Crossfire, Leon the Pig Farmer, Life is Beautiful, A Serious Man and The Lemon Tree.

-The screenings start at 8pm at Bessborough Road, and are followed by a short discussion.
+The screenings start at 8pm at Bessborough Road, usually on the third Tuesday of the month, and are followed by a short discussion.
 Light refreshments are provided; a donation to a synagogue charity is appreciated.

-For details of the next Mosaic Film screening, see the calendar, and for further information about Mosaic Film, contact us
+For more details of the next Mosaic Film events, see the calendar, and for further information about Mosaic Film or to join our Mosaic cinema Facebook group, contact us

 Tuesday May 29